tzeigler1221/tzeigler1221/README.md

 - 👋 Hi, I’m Tavarria Zeigler, a student at Princeton University.
-- 👀 I’m interested in helping develop educational resources for R-learners.
+I’m interested in helping develop educational resources for new R-learners.
 - 🌱 I’m currently working on Linear Regressions in R in Princeton's 'Applied Quantative Analysis' course.
 - 📫 How to reach me: tzeigler@princeton.edu